Clarity Slavery and Human Trafficking Statement

-Our Sound Sourcing Code (which we updated last year in response to the introduction of the Modern Slavery Act) embodies our commitment to conduct business with integrity, in all our business relationships and to implement and enforce effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our Responsible Sourcing Code embodies our commitment to conduct business with integrity, in all our business relationships and to implement and enforce effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
 The code sets out requirements on human and labour rights and we aim to ensure that our suppliers understand and collaborate with the criteria in the Code.

 We also have in place many other policies which support recognised human-rights principles.
-These include policies on non-discrimination, health and safety, whistleblowing and anti-bribery and corruption.
+These include policies on Equality, Business Conduct Policy, Dignity at Work, Mental Health, Health and Safety, Whistleblowing and Anti-bribery and Corruption.

-We will continue to ensure that we have robust systems in place to:
+We will continue to ensure that we have robust policies and processes in place to:

 • Identify and assess potential risk areas in our supply chains.